gembarrett/coconduct-builder/coconduct-building.md

 - [ ] additional specific circumstance that will *not* be acted upon ____

 ## Reporting process
+> If you are being harassed by a member of ____, notice that someone else is being harassed, or have any other concerns, please contact us at ____.
+Harassment and other code of conduct violations reduce the value of our community for everyone.
+We want you to be happy in our community as people like you make it a better place.
+If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
+We will respond as promptly as we can.

 - Response team name (e.g. Awesome Community Organisers) ____

 ### For anonymous reports